Skip to main content

 25. Obsidian

-Best for: Local-first, linked note-taking
+Best for: Local-first, connected note-taking

 Obsidian stores notes as local Markdown files with powerful linking.
 Popular for Zettelkasten-style knowledge management.